phgamper/markdown_blog/README.md

 ## Quick start

-1. Download [markdown.tar](https://github.com/phgamper/markdown_blog/releases) and extract the archive into your servers root directory.
+1. Download [markdown.tar](https://github.com/phgamper/markdown_blog/releases) and extract the archive into your server's web folder.
+2. Modify the `config/general.ini` to personalize your website/blog.

-2. Copy your `*.md~` files on the server and link them in the configuration file `config/config.ini` by editing the example in there.
-Additional information could be found in the [documentation]().
+3. Copy your `*.md` files on the server and provide their location in the `config/config.ini` (just edit the given example in there).

-3. Make sure the server has read and execution access to all linked markdown files.
+4. Make sure the server has read and execution access to all linked markdown files.

-4. Modify the `config/general.ini` to personalize your blog.

 5. Share your thoughts and enjoy!

+For detailed information see the [documentation](https://github.com/phgamper/markdown_blog/blob/master/doc.md).

 ## Build with